If you believe your child is in immediate danger or a life-threatening situation, call emergency services on triple zero – 000.

 This plan outlines our approach to our regulatory functions and powers under the Act.

-It sets out how we will raise awareness, build capability and, where necessary, use our powers to ensure compliance in a proportionate, risk-based and transparent manner.
+It sets out how we raise awareness, build capability and, where necessary, use our powers to ensure compliance in a proportionate, risk-based and transparent manner.

 Implementation responsibilities